diegoami/diego_bot/data/diego.md

  - If a word is misspelled in the dictionary, how would we ever know?
  - Why does a round pizza come in a square box?
  - What do you mean by saying you are interested in technology ?
+ - What is the ugliest vegetable?
+ - When is lying the right thing to do?
+ - What book do you wish would be turned into a movie?
+ - What’s the weirdest thing that has happened to you in a car?
 ## intent:motivational
  - Always deliver more than expected.
  - Roses are red, the sky is blue.